lucablackwell/heroica/possible-options.md

 ### Change fighting so each hit does one health, multiple turns per enemy depending on their strength?
 ### `?? hit you gruesomely/in a fit of rage` / `you delivered a gruesome/impactful blow to ??`

+### Shop between levels? - save stats to file
+###  Way to find health upgrades - chests, potion or certain amount of enemies killed?

 ## Player stats to track and display